tessnim101/Hate-Speech-Detection/README.md

 - Punctuation removed
 - Whitespace collapsed

-Thread context is resolved by mapping parent and root post IDs to their actual text using the full dataset as a lookup.
+Thread context is resolved by mapping parent and root tweet IDs to their actual text using the full dataset as a lookup.
 Samples where parent or root text could not be resolved are dropped.
 Only samples with both parent and root context are kept for training and evaluation, ensuring all models are compared on the same population.

 ---

 ## Models

 ### Baseline
-Standard XLM-RoBERTa fine-tuned on post text only, with no thread context.
+Standard XLM-RoBERTa fine-tuned on tweet text only, with no thread context.
 Serves as the reference point.

 ### Hierarchical
-Encodes post, parent, and root separately with a **shared** XLM-RoBERTa encoder.
+Encodes target tweet, parent, and root separately with a **shared** XLM-RoBERTa encoder.
 The three CLS representations are combined via multi-head self-attention with learned position embeddings for thread order.
-The post is the query; root and parent are keys/values.
+The tweet is the query; root and parent are keys/values.

 ### Cross-Attention
 Token-level context fusion.
-Post tokens attend to the full token sequence of the concatenated context (root + parent) via stacked cross-attention layers.
-Captures fine-grained lexical interactions between the post and its thread.
+Tweet tokens attend to the full token sequence of the concatenated context (root + parent) via stacked cross-attention layers.
+Captures fine-grained lexical interactions between the tweet and its thread.

 ### BT-Augmented
 Same architecture as Hierarchical, but trained on a back-translation-augmented dataset — training samples are paraphrased via Spanish → English → Spanish translation to expand the training set.